 What size ride cymbal do Jazz drummers use?

-Three of the most commonly used ride sizes are 18”, 20” and 22”.
+Three of the most commonly used ride sizes are 18”, 20”, and 22”.
 The size a drummer uses depends on the tone they want out of it.
 Smaller rides have a brighter tone while the bigger ones are dark.
+Check out this article for more detailed information.

 Are cymbal packs cheaper compared to buying cymbals individually?